Governor Shapiro: Pratt Industries Invests $500 Million in Pennsylvania to Create Hundreds of New Jobs

 “Pratt Industries is an important member of our community, and I thank them for their continued commitment to Cumberland County and the Commonwealth,” said Senator Greg Rothman.
 “Because of their investment, hundreds of new, good-paying jobs will be created, supporting hundreds of hard-working families across Pennsylvania.
 This is economic development at its best.”

 Governor Shapiro’s bipartisan, commonsense 2023-24 budget spurs job creation, invests in manufacturing innovation, cuts red tape for businesses, and provides the funding to make the Commonwealth more competitive on a global scale.
-For more information, visit shapirobudget.pa.gov.
+For more information, visit Governor Josh Shapiro’s Budget website.

 # # #